EC2 SSRF Attack

 A walkthrough demonstrating a Server Side Request Forgery attack leading to credit card data exfiltration.

 In this walkthrough, we'll perform a Server Side Request Forgery (SSRF) attack leading to the compromise and exfiltration of credit card data.
-The lab is meant to mimic the 2019 Capital One data breach which also involved exploitation of SSRF, abusing EC2's metadata service, and gaining credentials to an IAM Role.
+The lab is meant to mimic the which also involved exploitation of SSRF, abusing EC2's metadata service, and gaining credentials to an IAM Role.

 (linux)